MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 ## Run Simulation Tests

 1. On the web node, [launch the administration utility](configure-use-admin-utility.md#launch).
 1. From the main menu, choose the option to **Evaluate Capacity**.
-The current test parameters appears.
+The current test parameters appear.
 1. From the sub menu, choose the option to **Run capacity simulation** to start the simulation.
 1. Review the results onscreen.